nolimet/DysonSphereMods/Staging/CreativeStuff/README.md

 # How do you do this awesomeness?
 1. Plop down a Splitter
-2. Connect a bunch of outputs (a max of 3)
+2. Connect a bunch of outputs (a max of 3) with no inputs
-3. Set a filter for once of the outputs!
+3. Set a filter for one of the outputs!
 4. .....
 5. Profit!
 You got all the stuffs